 In this article we presented a theoretical study of the problem of placing regenerators in optical networks, so that on each lightpath we must put a regenerator every at most d hops.
 The cost is the total number of regenerators.
-We considered the case when p possible traffic patters are given (each by a set of lightpaths), and the objective is to place the minimum number of regenerators satisfying each of these patterns.
+We considered the case when p possible traffic patterns are given (each by a set of lightpaths), and the objective is to place the minimum number of regenerators satisfying each of these patterns.
 This setting arises naturally when designing real networks under uncertain traffic forecast.
-The problem is called (d, p)-Total Regenerators problem, or (d, p)-TR for short.
+The problem is called (d,p)-TOTAL REGENERATORS problem, or (d,p)-TR for short.
 We now summarize our results and propose a number of lines for further research.

-We proved that for any fixed $d, p \geq 2$ , (d, p)-TR does not admit a PTAS unless P = NP, even if the network topology has maximum degree at most 3, by reduction from MINIMUM VERTEX COVER in cubic graphs.
+We proved that for any fixed $d, p \ge 2$, (d, p)-TR does not admit a PTAS unless P = NP, even if the network topology has maximum degree at most 3 and the lightpaths have length at most 2d, by reduction from MINIMUM VERTEX COVER in graphs of maximum degree 3.
 It would be interesting to determine which is the explicit approximation lower bound given by Theorem 1.
-The recent results of Austrin $et\ al.\ [3]$ about the hardness of MINIMUM VERTEX COVER in graphs of bounded degree may shed some light on this question.
-We provided an approximation algorithm for (d,p)-TR with constant ratio $\ln(d\cdot p)$ , by reducing it to MINIMUM SET COVER.
+The recent results of Austrin et al. [25] about the hardness of MINIMUM VERTEX COVER in graphs of bounded degree may shed some light on this question.
+We provided an approximation algorithm for (d, p)-TR with constant ratio $\ln(d \cdot p)$, by reducing it to MINIMUM SET COVER.
 Finding a polynomial-time approximation algorithm matching the hardness lower bound given by Theorem 1 seems to be a challenging task.